carlubian/DotNet.Safe/Readme.md

 By using DotNet.Safe, you have the guarantee that all exceptions thrown will be handled securely and transparently.
 Focus on the results, and leave the means to us!

 ### No need for Shadow Hunting
-Understand what a piece of code does with a single glance.
-You don't have to delve between boilerplate exception handling code.
+Avoid mangling useful code with boilerplate exception handling shenanigans, and leave your classes clean and shiny.

 ### Easy maintenance
-Easily extend or diminish a process by adding or removing calls.
-The fluent API exposed allows for quick and painless tweaking of program logic.
+Extend or diminish a process by simply adding or removing calls.
+The fluent API exposed allows for simple tweaking of any business process.

+### Virtually Intelligent
+Use Intellisense to help guide you.
+DotNet.Safe is type-safe and verified at compile time, so you won't get any incompatible process chains.

+### Modularity
+You can define your desired level of granularity for error reporting, from a single result at the end of a process to a series of incremental checks.

 ### Future proof
-DotNet.Safe can be used from .NET Framework, .NET Core, Mono, Xamarin and the UWP.
-It also supports the latest features in C#, such as tuples and local functions.
+DotNet.Safe can be used from any .NET Standard platform.
+It also supports the latest features in C# so you can start living in the world of tomorrow.

 ***